-A man has died after a crash on the Forth Road Bridge diversion route.
+Coach driver, 25, dies after crash on Forth Road Bridge diversion

 Roy Paul, 25, from Burntisland in Fife, died in Forth Valley Hospital on Tuesday, two days after the accident on the A985 Kincardine to Cairneyhill Road.

 The coach driver was on his way home in his own car after dropping off a bus at a depot in East Calder when the crash happened at around 7am in poor weather.

 A 56-year-old man was treated for injuries at the scene.